 Health Sciences Major — B.S.

-Students in health sciences are required to declare one of the following three emphasis programs.
+Students in health sciences are required to declare one of two concentrations.

-- The premedical emphasis is driven by the curricular needs of students pursuing premedical graduate education and future clinical health preparation.
+- The premedical concentration is designed to meet the curricular needs of students pursuing premedical graduate education.

-- The planned clinical emphasis is for students who wish to pursue post-baccalaureate education in fields such as nursing, chiropractic, physician assistant, veterinary, dentistry, and other careers.
+- The planned clinical concentration is designed for students planning to pursue post-baccalaureate education in health fields such as physician assistant, nursing, dietetics, chiropractic, veterinary, and dentistry.

 |HLTH 20200||Human Nutrition||3|